-Employment in the information technology field for three years OR a bachelor's degree in information technology OR certification as MCSE or MCP or CNE.
+1. Possession of a Bachelor's degree in CIS/CS OR three years experience in the information systems industry OR certification as MCSE or MCP or CNE.

 The MBA program consists of 40-46 semester hours of course work.
 Students without prerequisite knowledge may be required to take additional courses in the Pre-Foundation sequence.